Many people hear scratching in their walls and eerie scuttling at night and realize that they live alongside mice.

 2. Battery-Powered Traps

-Battery-powered traps are a more humane way of disposing of mice than the traditional trap set up.
+Battery-powered traps are more humane for disposing of mice than the traditional trap setup.

 You will need to put some food inside a covered chamber.

 The mouse will smell the bait and wander in to take a look.
-Once the trap senses the mouse in there, it will deliver a high-voltage electric shock which will kill the mouse instantly.
+Once the trap senses the mouse, it will deliver a high-voltage electric shock, killing the mouse instantly.

-It’s an easy way to kill the mouse without causing it pain, and the battery-powered setup means there are no wires that the mouse could chew.
+It’s an easy way to kill the mouse without causing it pain, and the battery-powered setup means there are no wires the mouse could chew.

 However, each trap will only kill one mouse at a time, so you’ll need a few throughout the basement, and you will need to keep checking and emptying the trap.
 If a dead mouse is inside, other mice will stay away.

 3. Snap Traps

 Snap traps are the traditional form of mouse trap seen in all cartoons.
-The piece of cheese is placed on the end, and a metal bar is clamped down on the mouse when they try to take it.
+The cheese is placed on the end, and a metal bar is clamped down on the mouse when they try to take it.

 These mouse traps can kill instantly if set up correctly, so it’s not as inhumane as people think.

 However, it is seen as the riskiest form of mouse trap today because of how the trap is set.
 It’s all too easy to get a finger stuck under the bar or a pet to tread on it.

-However, they’re perfect for basement use if children and pets don’t venture down there.
+However, they’re perfect for basement use if children and pets don’t venture there.

 As with the battery-powered traps, you will need to check them regularly and remove the bodies of the mice; otherwise, getting rid of the whole family could be a slow process.